isomerpages/ncss-ssi/pages/Barbara D'Cotta, Singapore Association for the Deaf.md

 description: Ms Barbara D'Cotta was a vice principal at the Singapore School for the Deaf.
 Read more about her social service story here.
 ---

-## Ms Barbara D’ Cotta ,Vice Principal, Singapore School for the Deaf
+## Vice Principal, Singapore School for the Deaf

 As Vice Principal at the Singapore School for the Deaf, Barbara D’Cotta already has her hands full overseeing the ins-and-outs of running a school.
 Yet, she makes it a point to teach one class every year, in addition to her duties as Vice Principal.
 This has helped to sustain her love for teaching.